2. Survey Methods and Data Collection

-Location: In person, International Institute of Social Studies (ISS, The Hague)
+Location: In-person at the International Institute of Social Studies (ISS, The Hague)

-Tuition: free for members; 300 euros for non-members.
+Tuition: free for members; 250 euros for non-members

 This course responds to the increasing demand for primary (micro-) data collection.
 Typically, courses on statistics and econometrics focus on estimation and model specification and do not pay much attention to issues such as how the data used for the analysis have been collected, and/or the quality (coverage, accuracy) of the data.
 This course is designed to deal with such blind spots and addresses three main issues: 1) survey design and sampling strategies and implications of the survey design for data analysis; 2) sample size and power calculations; 3) dealing with non-response and measurement error.
 The course is practice-oriented and will rely on numerous examples to illustrate key ideas and approaches to data collection and discuss implementation issues such as questionnaire design and different methods of data collection (online, face to-face).